plotly/dash-sample-apps/apps/dash-object-detection/README.md

 ```

 ## About this app
-The videos are displayed using a community-maintained Dash video component.
-It is made by two Plotly community contributors.
-You can find the [source code here](https://github.com/SkyRatInd/Video-Engine-Dash).
+The videos are displayed using a community-created Dash video component.
+You may find reference to original repository [here](https://github.com/plotly/dash-player).

 All videos used are open-sourced under Creative Commons.
 The [original links can be found here](data/original_footage.md).